 It is just as important to care for your pet’s teeth as it is to look after your own.
 Practicing dental hygiene early is important because periodontal disease is so common in our companion animals; it is estimated that 70% of cats and 80% of dogs are affected by dental disease by the time they are 3 years old.
 Plaque causing bacteria can cause problems throughout the body such as damage to organs such as heart and kidneys.

 Dogs and cats will often hide their pain and discomfort.
-Some signs you may notice are:

 The procedure is very similar to what you have done at your dental visits with the exception your pet will be anesthetized for the safety of your pet and the safety of the staff.
 Under anesthetic, your veterinarian will be able to have a closer examination of the teeth and decide if any loose, broken or diseased teeth will need to be extracted.
 The remaining healthy teeth will have the plaque and tartar removed with an ultrasonic scaling tool, debris cleared away and polished back to their healthy shine.